Shania99/CS5691-Pattern-Recognition-and-Machine-Learning/README.md

-# CS5691: Pattern Recognition and Machine-Learning
+# CS5691: Pattern Recognition and Machine Learning

 This repository contains work done as a part of the course taught by Prof. Harish Guruprasad at IIT Madras.
 It primarily contains the programming assignments completed as a part of the course.